 We all undertook an intensive two year training with The Interfaith Seminary which is now part of The Interfaith Foundation under the umbrella of One Spirit Interfaith Foundation.
-We were ordained Angie in 2004, Will in 2005, and Jane in 2011, and certified by our community of elders and we operate as insured members of the professional register of The Interfaith Ministers’ Association.
+We were ordained Angie in 2004, Will in 2005, and Jane in 2011, and we are certified by our community of elders and we operate as nominated and insured members of the professional register of The Interfaith Ministers’ Association.

 During the first year of the training we explored the essence of many of the major religious and spiritual traditions.
 Alongside these explorations we undertook some deep questioning around our own faith, beliefs, definitions and ethics.

 In the second year of our training we concentrated on writing and officiating ceremonies, in parallel with spiritual counselling, a simple counselling model based on loving compassion.
 When we explored marriage we explored relationship counselling, when we explored funerals we explored bereavement counselling, and so on.